You have questions.

-Simply put, the current Waiting List operation does not work.
-The process needs altered for many reasons, but most importantly, to identify those who have a current (within twelve months) unmet need and attempt to pair them with more timely resources or alternative services as available.
-People with developmental disabilities and their families have repeatedly stated that the Waiting List is overly complex and in need of simplification.
-The current Waiting List confuses people with disabilities and their families, misleads advocates, and hinders efforts by policymakers to direct resources to where they are needed most.
+Simply put, the old waiting list operation did not work.
+The process needed altered for many reasons, but most importantly, to identify those who have a current (within twelve months) unmet need and attempt to pair them with resources or alternative services as available.
+People with developmental disabilities and their families have repeatedly stated that the old DD waiver waiting list was overly complex and in need of simplification.
+The old waiting list confused people with disabilities and their families, misled advocates, and hindered efforts by policymakers to direct resources to where they are needed most.

 Why is it better?

-The new Waiting List process individually identifies those who have a current need for waiver services through the uniform statewide use of the Waiting List Assessment Tool.
-The same tool will be used to assess need across county lines to ensure consistency throughout the state.
-These changes can clarify the waiver enrollment process and lead to increased availability of services for people with developmental disabilities and their families.
+The new waiting list process individually identifies those who have a current need for waiver services through the uniform statewide use of the Waiting List Assessment Tool.
+The same tool assesses a person’s needs across county lines to ensure consistency throughout the state and to clarify the waiver enrollment process.

-Will the new Waiting List process guarantee that people will now receive a waiver?
+Does the new rule ensure people will now receive a waiver?

-No. The rule update would only change the operation of the waiver Waiting List.
-By doing so, the State and county boards are creating a more efficient, transparent, and effective process for meeting the immediate or current needs of a person.
+No. The new rule only changes the operation of the DD waiver waiting list.
+By doing so, the DD waiver waiting list is a more efficient, transparent, and effective process for identifying the immediate or current needs of a person.
 These needs may be met through a variety of resources that may or may not include a waiver.

 Will people get IO Waivers faster?

-No. But their needs will be assessed by their local county board and they will use available resources in the county to meet the person’s needs.
-If the person’s needs cannot be met by available resources in the county, the county board will add the person’s name to the new Waiting List and will identify the waiver that addresses the unmet need.
+No. However, their local county board will assess their needs and connect them to resources in the county to meet the person’s needs, if available.
+If available resources in the county cannot meet the person’s needs, the county board will add the person’s name to the new DD waiver waiting list and will identify the waiver that addresses the unmet need.